 To demonstrate the Basic Filters in Power BI, we will use the Clustered Column Chart we created in our earlier post.
 As you can see from the screenshot of Power BI below, we used the Country Name as the Axis field, Occupation as the Legend field, and Sales amount as the Value field.

-- Visual Level Filters: It includes Filters on Dimension, Filters on Measures, Basic Filters, Advanced Filters, and Top N filters
+- Visual Level Filters: These include Filters on Dimension, Filters on Measures, Basic Filters, Advanced Filters, and Top N filters in Power BI.

 - Page-Level Filters: These Page Level Filters apply to all the visuals present on the current page.

-- Drill through Filters: This Drill through Filters helps you drill through the particular region, or specific category, etc.
+- Drill through Filters: This Drill through Filters helps you drill through a particular region, or specific category, etc.

 - Report Level Filters: These Report Level Filters apply to all the pages that are present in the current Report.